 ...I look forward to 2009....and I think I'm happier than I have ever been, mostly because I've almost accepted I'm never going to be the perfect person that I think that others think I should be.
 Perfectionism is a tricky subject, its a case of finding the balance between being the best you can be, and cutting yourself a bit of slack sometimes when it is needed.

 New years resolutions were probably made 3 days ago, and many of them may have fallen by the wayside already.
 Mine personally haven't, as I've chosen gradual ones, eg: Take up yoga, try and get in some kind of routine, Learn Portuguese and eat properly.
-Also maybe another reason they haven't yet failed is that they are about doing things, not about not doing things (eg: I wont smoke, I wont eat cheese, I wont terrorise auntie Margaret's cat).
+Also maybe another reason they haven't yet failed is that they are about

 I could be said if we set too high standards for ourselves we are just setting ourselves up for failure, and subsequently guilt.